uktrade/git-lfs-http-mirror/README.md

 # git-lfs-http-mirror

-Simple Python server to serve a read only HTTP mirror of git repositories that use Large File Storage (LFS)
+Python wrapper for git that allows it to read a GET-only HTTP mirror of repositories that use Large File Storage (LFS).
+It effectively extends git's so-called [dumb git protocol](https://git-scm.com/book/en/v2/Git-on-the-Server-The-Protocols#_dumb_http) with the capability to serve LFS files.

-Designed to sit in front of another HTTP server that serves git repositories using the so-called [dumb git protocol](https://git-scm.com/book/en/v2/Git-on-the-Server-The-Protocols#_dumb_http), extending it with the capability to serve LFS files.
+This means you can use S3 to host mirrors of LFS repositories, without additional infrastructure.
+However, no authentication mechanism is currently supported.
+From the point of view of the calling code, it must be a publically readable bucket.

 ## Installation